 In our next installment, we graduate to The Definitive Guide to Salesforce Security: 103; taking a more advanced dive into salesforce.com data security.
 We’ll take a look at some of the primary architectural considerations that should be taken into account while designing a security model that can scale with your growth.
 Even though it will be focusing on advanced topics, any skill-set will benefit from reading, equipping you with additional tools you can use to design more sophisticated and scalable security models.

-We surveyed over 1,500 companies to learn how the best IT teams are using Salesforce in 2016.
+We surveyed over 1,500 companies to learn how the best IT teams are using Salesforce.
 Download the free report.